gmprestes/PHP-PowerfullAPI/README.md

 # Routing
 Is too easy to add routes and they are informed in controllers adding @url documentation tag

 You need tell to Powerful API what are your routes (whatever you need).
-For this, edit api.php adding you controller's classes like this samples:
+To do this, add a @url documentation tag on your methods to tell for Powerful API what routes are allowed for this method, like in the sample:

 * Adding a GET route to /home
 ```php